-2. Get the G-Suite Activity Monitor
+2. G-Suite Activity Monitor

 G-Suite is mainly used by people who use Google Docs for collaboration.
 So, if you want to collaborate with others, you can get G-Suite.
 It allows you to track the total viewers on your Google Docs through the Activity Monitoring tab.

 Just like the method above, this trick will help you track the total viewers of your file along with the time they viewed it.
-You could also check it with the upper arrow on the right corner of the screen.
+You can also check it with the upper arrow on the right corner of the screen.
 Note that G-Suite is a paid version and probably the only way to get access to the information about who viewed your google docs.

 Can You Turn Off View History in Google Docs?